 Just as an example, high-performance AI chipmaker Cerebras Systems has raised over US$100 million and that money has helped it develop the largest chip ever built.
 The only wafer-scale processor ever produced, Cerebras’s chip contains 2.6 trillion transistors, 850,000 AI-optimized cores and 40 gigabytes of high-performance on-wafer memory, all aimed at accelerating AI processing.4 That’s 56 times larger than the largest GPU, with 123 times more cores and 1,000 times more memory.

 VCs are not likely to pull the plug anytime soon.
 We expect VC investments in semiconductors to remain high beyond 2020–2021 for four main reasons:

-High demand for new chips, chip designs, and architectures.
-New kinds of chips for high-performance computing and machine learning, the main type of artificial intelligence, are attracting investment because of strong end-market demand.5 Companies that make specialized chips for other growing markets, such as privacy-enhancing technologies, automotive applications, and cryptomining, are also seeing demand rise.6 The capabilities that these applications need demand fundamental changes at the hardware level that can’t be addressed by the software layer alone.
+High demand for new chips, chip designs and architectures.
+New kinds of chips for high-performance computing and machine learning, the main type of artificial intelligence, are attracting investment because of strong end-market demand.5 Companies that make specialised chips for other growing markets, such as privacy-enhancing technologies, automotive applications and cryptomining, are also seeing demand rise.6 The capabilities that these applications need demand fundamental changes at the hardware level that can’t be addressed by the software layer alone.

 High valuations.
 Overall tech valuations have skyrocketed, especially for semiconductor companies.
 Since 2016, the S&P 500 is up 121%, the NASDAQ is up 198%, and the Philadelphia Semiconductor Index is up 418%.
 And tech behemoths and even SPACs are starting to eye silicon, giving VCs additional exit options.